Mission, Vision, and Values

 Mission

-When engaging in a therapeutic assessment or treatment, I help individuals understand and address the symptoms, internal experiences (e.g., memories, emotions, thoughts), and circumstances that are keeping them stuck; help them identify what meaningful living means to them; and help them build the sort of life they want to live.
+I help individuals understand and address the symptoms, internal experiences (e.g., memories, emotions, thoughts), and circumstances that are keeping them stuck; help them identify what meaningful living means to them; and help them build the sort of life they want to live.

 In the field of mental health, there tends to be an emphasis on diagnosis, and while diagnosis does play an important role in understanding a person’s difficulties, mental health is much more than a checklist of symptoms.
 Regardless of the nature of the problem, I consider the whole individual, including their unique personality pattern, cultural and social context, and life experiences.